spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-wechat.md

 The playbook can install and configure the [matrix-wechat](https://github.com/duo/matrix-wechat) bridge for you (for bridging to the [WeChat](https://www.wechat.com/) network).

-See the project page to learn what it does and why it might be useful to you.
+See the project's [documentation](https://github.com/duo/matrix-wechat/blob/master/README.md) to learn what it does and why it might be useful to you.

 ## Adjusting the playbook configuration